-Kapongo Lumamba has a BSc Degree in Computer Science and is currently completing his Honours degree in Computing.
+Kapongo Lumamba has a BSc Degree in computer science and is currently completing his Honours degree in Computing.
 His work involves web applications design and development, database development and maintenance, photography and graphic design and post mortem documentation to name just a few.
-Kapongo is also Comrades Marathon medalist.
+Kapongo is also a Comrades Marathon medalist.

 Selected Recent Publications